grottohub/minui/README.md

   // via query selector
   _ui.click(clickBtn, {query: 'button.btn'});

-  // you can swap argument order, too, for anonymous functions (or if it's the order you prefer) _ui.click({id: 'testBtn'}, () => console.log('debug!'));
+  // you can swap argument order, too, for anonymous functions
+  // (or if it's the order you prefer)
+  _ui.click({id: 'testBtn'}, () => console.log('debug!'));

-  // you can even specify how the event is attached (bubbling vs. per-element) _ui.click(clickBtn, {class: 'btn', bubble: false}); // for collections, bubble is true by default, false will apply it to individual elements
+  // you can even specify how the event is attached (bubbling vs. per-element)
+  // for collections, bubble is true by default,
+  // false will apply it to individual elements _ui.click(clickBtn, {class: 'btn', bubble: false});

-  // minUI also implements an internal event stack, so you can inspect events you've created (very WIP) console.log(_ui.events());
+  // minUI also implements an internal event stack,
+  // so you can inspect events you've created (very WIP) console.log(_ui.events());
   console.log(_ui.findEvents({query: 'btn'})); // filter by query selector console.log(_ui.findEvents({type: 'click'})); // filter by event type